andreasgrill/onekeyboard/README.md

 As I'm quite happy with the Mac keyboard layout I decided to simulate this layout under Windows.
 For instance, I wanted to press `⌘ + c` instead of `^ + c`.

-As I couldn't find very useful other layouts on the Internet and the support of VMs like Parallels were quite unsatisfying, I decided to start fresh and create my own layout.
+As I couldn't find very useful other layouts on the Internet and the support of VMs such as Parallels Desktop were quite unsatisfying, I decided to start fresh and create my own layout.

-## What does it do exactly?
+## What exactly does it do?
 It simulates the following Mac OSX keyboard behavior under Windows:

  * Textfield navigation (`⌥ + Left`, `⌘ + Shift + Left`, ...)